-On February 4, 2020, we acquired Liberty Property Trust and Liberty Property Limited Partnership (collectively "Liberty") through a merger transaction which we refer to as the "Liberty Transaction" and is fully detailed in Note 20 to our Consolidated Financial Statements.
-The Liberty portfolio was primarily comprised of logistics real estate assets, including 550 industrial operating properties, aggregating 108 million square feet, which were highly complementary to our U.S. portfolio in terms of product quality, location and growth potential.
-The portfolio also included development in progress and land for future logistics facilities and office properties.
+On February 4, 2020, we acquired Liberty Property Trust and Liberty Property Limited Partnership (collectively "Liberty") through a merger transaction that we refer to as the "Liberty Transaction" and is detailed in Note 3 to the Consolidated Financial Statements.
+The Liberty portfolio was primarily comprised of logistics real estate assets, including 519 operating properties, aggregating 100 million square feet and were highly complementary to our U.S. portfolio in terms of product quality, location and growth potential.
+The portfolio also included properties under development, land for future development and office properties.
 The acquisition expanded our presence in target markets such as Lehigh Valley, Chicago, Houston, Central Pennsylvania, New Jersey and Southern California.
-The total acquisition price was approximately \$13 billion through the issuance of equity based on the value of the Prologis common stock issued using the closing price on February 3, 2020 and the assumption of debt.
-As a result of the closely aligned portfolios and similar business strategy, we anticipate integrating the IPT and Liberty properties while adding minimal property management expenses and further scaling our operations.
+The total acquisition price, including transaction costs, was approximately \$13 billion and was funded through the issuance of equity and the assumption of debt.
+As a result of the closely aligned portfolios and similar business strategy, we integrated the IPT and Liberty properties while adding minimal property management and general and administrative expenses, further scaling our operations.